IdentityPython/Governance/idpy-projects.md

 * projects should include documentation posted on readthedocs.io
 * projects should follow semantic versioning as described at semver.org
 * new releases should include change logs
-* projects should include code tests
+* projects should include code tests with approximately 80% coverage of the code base
 * projects should add templates for issues and pull requests (see for example <https://github.com/IdentityPython/SATOSA/blob/master/issue_template.md> and <https://github.com/IdentityPython/SATOSA/blob/master/pull_request_template.md>.

+Should any security vulnerabilities be found in any idpy code base, the Identity Python [Incident Response Plan](https://github.com/IdentityPython/Governance/blob/master/idpy-incidentresponse.md) must be followed.

 ## People quality